Sly-Panda/Star-Sonata-Team-Bot/README.md

 - Replace the placeholders (e.g., your_discord_bot_token_here, 123456789012345678) with your actual information
 - Ensure that the channel IDs you provide correspond to existing channels on your Discord server
 - Feel free to ask if you have questions about any specific configuration option or need help setting it up!
+- If you want the bot to post base alerts e.g construction halted/finished you'll need to dock the bot at your production base

 ## Commands